GSL-PB — Global Ship Lease, Inc.

 4. Bad News, Challenges, or Points of Concern

-- Market Volatility: The uncertainty surrounding tariffs and regulatory changes could impact trade dynamics and profitability.
+- Market Uncertainty: The potential for rising tariffs and regulatory changes could impact trade dynamics and operational costs.

 5. Notable Q&A Insights

-- Charter vs. Freight Rates: Management acknowledged the widening gap between charter and freight rates but noted that charterers are still eager to secure contracts at high rates.
+- Charter vs. Freight Rates: Management acknowledged the widening gap between charter and freight rates but noted strong appetite from charterers to lock in high rates for extended periods.

-- Cash Allocation: The company emphasized the importance of maintaining cash reserves to seize investment opportunities during market downturns.
+- Cash Allocation Strategy: Emphasized the importance of maintaining cash reserves to capitalize on opportunities during market downturns, which is critical for long-term shareholder value.